clemsonciti/palmetto-software-installations/MAKER/README.md

 **Note: **

 - You do not need to be root.
-Just say 'yes' to 'local install' when running './Build installdeps' and dependencies will be installed under .../maker/perl/lib, also missing external tools will be installed under .../maker/exe when running './Build installexes'.
+Just say 'Y' to 'local install' when running './Build installdeps' and dependencies will be installed under .../maker/perl/lib, also missing external tools will be installed under .../maker/exe when running './Build installexes'.

 - When you are asked for testing dependencies, you can select **Y** instead of the default **N**.

-- To support automatic installation of RepeatMasker, make sure that you have your RepoBase account ready.
+- To support automatic installation of RepeatMasker, make sure that you have your RepoBase account and password ready.

 - Prior to running *./Build installexes*, you will need to modify the `locations` file inside `src` directory.